- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

-Endometriosis is a condition that occurs when tissue similar to the lining of the uterus is found outside its normal location.
-Common locations of endometrial implants include the ovaries, fallopian tubes, and ligaments that support the uterus and tissue covering the bladder and rectum.
+Endometriosis is an inflammatory condition that occurs when tissue similar to the lining of the uterus is found outside its normal location.
+Common locations of endometrial implants include the ovaries, fallopian tubes, ligaments that support the uterus, and tissue covering the bladder and rectum.
 The location of the endometrial implants and the way in which the lesions affect the pelvic organs contribute to the symptoms that both adolescent and adult women have.

 What are the symptoms of endometriosis?

 Endometriosis causes different symptoms.
-Some teens may have one or more of the following symptoms:
+Some girls may have one or more of the following symptoms: